AIXIV/dokan/readme.txt

 Environment
 ===========

-The AIXIV-modified Dokan library works reliably on 32 and 64 bit versions of Microsoft Windows 7, 8 and 8.1.
+The AIXIV-modified Dokan library works reliable on 32 and 64 bit versions of Microsoft Windows 7, 8 and 8.1.
 It may also work on Microsoft Windows XP (only 32 bit), Vista and Microsoft Windows Server 2003 and 2008 but this is not guaranteed and